grantwinney/blog/content/posts/how-to-use-getstockicon-for-winforms/index.md

 slug: how-to-use-getstockicon-for-winforms
 summary: Buried deep in the list of .NET 8 improvements for WinForms is the GetStockIcon method.
 It gives us a way to access stock Windows icons at runtime for the OS the app is running on.
 Let's check it out.
 tags:
-  - WinForms
+  - winforms
-  - Coding
+  - coding
-  - CSharp
+  - csharp
-  - .NET 8
+  - dotnet-8
-  - CSharp12
+  - csharp-12
 title: How to Use GetStockIcon for WinForms in .NET 8
 ---
 Scouring the features that WinForms got in .NET 8, I found one slipped in near the very bottom of the list under "[miscellaneous improvements](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/whats-new/net80?view=netdesktop-9.0#miscellaneous-improvements)" called [GetStockIcon](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.systemicons.getstockicon).
 It's a new method for grabbing Windows stock icons (i.e. save, folder, etc) at runtime, to use in the UI.